karthi05-kk/web-vuln-scanner/README.md

 ### Getting 0 vulnerabilities on a target I know is vulnerable

-Check the console output for these two signals before assuming the tool is wrong:
+Check the console output for these signals before assuming the tool is wrong:

 1. **`[!]
-No parameters found`** — the URL you scanned has no `?param=value` in it.
-If the real vulnerable field is a POST form (this is how DVWA's Command Injection page works), use `--post-data` instead.
+No parameters found`** — the scanner couldn't find any GET query parameters or `<form>` fields on the page.
+Confirm the URL is actually the vulnerable page, not a landing/redirect page.
-2. **`[WARNING] This request appears to have landed on a LOGIN page`** — the target requires authentication and your request is hitting the login form, not the real page.
-Log in via your browser, grab the session cookie, and pass it with `--cookie`.
+2. **`[AUTH] Target appears to require login... attempting auto-login`** followed by **`[!]
+Auto-login did not appear to succeed`** — your credentials are wrong for this target.
+Pass the correct ones with `--user`/`--pass`.

-If neither warning fires and you still get 0, it's worth manually confirming the injection point with `curl` before assuming the app is safe — heavy input filtering (e.g. DVWA's Medium/High security levels) can legitimately block the default payload set.
+3. If neither warning fires and you still get 0, it's worth manually confirming the injection point with `curl` before assuming the app is safe — heavy input filtering (e.g. DVWA's Medium/High security levels) can legitimately block the default payload set.

 ### Connection Timeout